 Apply now, and help us bring making and creativity enrichment to communities in need across the nation.

-Maker Ed is proud to announce a partnership with the Corporation for National & Community Service: AmeriCorps VISTA to place two VISTA teams of ten members and two VISTA leaders into our National Maker Network infrastructure.
-The Maker VISTA Project will develop thriving Maker Hubs within high poverty communities.
-These VISTA members will work to reduce poverty by inspiring low-income students through maker programs that engage them in STEM activities, as well as, the arts and learning as a whole.
+Maker Ed is proud to partner with the Corporation for National & Community Service: AmeriCorps VISTA to place VISTA teams and VISTA leaders into our National Maker Network infrastructure.
+The Maker VISTA Project is developing thriving Maker Hubs within high poverty communities.
+VISTA members are working to reduce poverty by inspiring low-income students through maker programs that engage them in STEM experiences, as well as the arts and learning as a whole.

-The first Maker VISTA team will be placed in five cities in California in December 2013.
-These California partners will serve as Maker Hubs throughout the state:
+The first Maker VISTA team were placed in December 2013, in five cities in California .
+These California partners are serving as Maker Hubs throughout the state:

 - Da Vinci Center, Stockton, CA